 EPA Grant and Intended Use Plan

 The NMFA is the state’s recipient of federal Environmental Protection Agency (EPA) Capitalization Grants awarded under the Safe Drinking Water Act (SDWA).
-The SDWA partners with the NMFA and the New Mexico Environment Department (NMED) to carry out the provisions of the program.
+The SDWA partners with the NMFA and NMED to carry out the provisions of the program.

 The Intended Use Plan is required by the SDWA in order to receive each Capitalization Grant, pursuant to 40 CFR 35.3555.
 The amount of the Capitalization Grant allotted to the State is determined by Congress and administered by the EPA.
 The Intended Use Plan contains information about the short and long-term goals, subsidy and green project reserves, principal forgiveness, and other programmatic topics funded by the Capitalization Grant.